 - Conwy BKA sells frames and foundation and Varroa treatments to members.

 Where can I learn how to keep bees?

-- Conwy BKA Taster Days.
+- Taster Days.
 You can see if bees are for you, before committing to a full course.
-The local bee inspector leads our taster days, and they attract people from far and wide.
 They do not provide enough information to start with bees straight away.
-Note: We are resting out taster days in 2014.

 You should be ready to start with your own bees at the end of the course.

-- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Saturday afternoon, once a month, led by experienced members of Conwy BKA.
+- Hands-on informal training sessions with our bees at Tal y Cafn, April to August, Saturday afternoon, once a month, led by experienced members of Conwy BK.
 Protective clothing available for newcomers.

-- Conwy BKA evening meetings with guest speakers, at Craig y Don Community Centre, September to April, usually second Tuesday of the month.
+- Conwy BK evening meetings with guest speakers, at Craig y Don Community Centre, September to April, usually second Tuesday of the month.

-- Visit the new National Beekeeping Centre Wales at Bodnant Welsh Food in the Conwy Valley.
+- Visit the National Beekeeping Centre Wales at Bodnant Welsh Food in the Conwy Valley.